 If you don’t have any previous programming experience, Python will have a steep learning curve.
 Starting from the pip installs and Terminal window to juggling with data via coding makes this tool comprehensive.
 Companies are moving to cloud-based data infrastructures to encourage people to learn more coding and get familiar with the system.
 These solutions along with other free resources should make the learning process easier.
 But still, Excel is a more simple tool for data analysis.

 To sum up, we love both tools but depending on your company’s needs, you should make the right decision.
-Python is difficult to learn but with more effort and time, it is better in working with big data, automation, and data visualization.
+Python is difficult to learn but with more effort and time, it is better at working with big data, automation, and data visualization.
 Excel is easy to handle when you need a few simple and quick analyses.
 Either Excel or Python you choose the right tool for you and your business and start learning through our educational games.